What Are Google Search Essentials?

 7 Follow Image, Video, Structured Data, and JavaScript Best Practices

-If you have image, video, structured data, and javascript on your site, ensure to follow their best practices to ensure Google can understand those content.
+If you have image, video, structured data, and JavaScript on your site, ensure to follow their best practices to ensure Google can understand that content.

-That is, your images should be well-formatted, optimized, and should be be published in a supported format, optimized, and contain descriptive titles, file names, and alt text.
+That is, your images should be well-formatted, optimized, and published in a supported format.
+They should also contain descriptive titles, file names, and alt text.